azheikg/masters_jupyter/README.md

-# masters_jupyter
+# Jupyter notebooks and Python libraries for my Masters dissertation
-Performance Comparison of Reflector- and AESA-based Digital Beamforming for Small Satellite Spaceborne SAR
+### Performance Comparison of Reflector- and AESA-based Digital Beamforming for Small Satellite Spaceborne SAR